zeliest/master_thesis/README.md

 ## Data Analyis

 The results jupyter notebook in master_thesis/data_analysis/notebooks/ shows how to get the numbers and figures from the output of the model.
+The figures can be found in master_thesis/data_analysis/figures

+## Research

+The Research folder contains the data and the jupyter notebooks where the different elements used in the model were studied.